Manvel-M/advance-electrical-service/src/content/blog/can-an-old-electrical-panel-increase-your-electricity-bill.md

 A modern panel is more efficient, wastes less electricity, and supports new technologies.

 Not only is a new electrical panel a safety upgrade, but it can also help reduce your energy bills and improve your home's efficiency.
-Here's how a professional [electrical panel upgrade](https://advanceelectricalpro.com/services/) can help:
+Here's how a professional <a href="https://advanceelectricalpro.com/services/">electrical panel upgrade</a> can help:

 ### Upgrade Outdated Electrical Panels